-In connection with acquisitions completed in 2013, 2012 and 2011, we have certain contingent consideration obligations payable to the sellers in these transactions upon the achievement of certain regulatory and sales milestones.
-The aggregate undiscounted amounts potentially payable not included in the table above were \$23.9 million, \$9.9 million and \$7.2 million as of December 31, 2013, 2012 and 2011, respectively.
+In connection with acquisitions completed in 2014 through 2011, we have certain contingent consideration obligations payable to the sellers in these transactions upon the achievement of certain regulatory and sales milestones.
+The maximum aggregate undiscounted amounts potentially payable were \$38.9 million, \$23.9 million, \$9.9 million and \$7.2 million as of December 31, 2014, 2013, 2012 and 2011, respectively.